robenkleene/development-references/unity/tutorials/unity-glowing-orb.md

 3. Create a material by right-clicking the `Orb_Eletric` folder and choosing `Create > Material`.
 4. Set `Shader` to `Mobile > Particles > Additive`.
 5. Drag the `Circle` image asset onto the `None Texture Select` box for the `Circle` material
+6. Drag the `Circle` material onto the `Hierarchy > SampleScene > PS_OrbElectric > Circle`, the particle system should start animating now